 The young woman Rapunzel locked up in a tower.
 No way in, no way out, except climbing her hair.
 How?
 Why?
 And what’s next?

 Rapunzel is a Brothers Grimm fairy tale about a young woman, named after a vegetable her parents stole.
-As punishement they had to give her up to a sorceress who locked her in a tower.
-A prince climbs up her long braided hair and they fall in love.
+As punishment she is acquired by a sorceress who locks her in a tower.
+A prince climbs up her long hair and they fall in love.
 The sorceress attacks them.
-Only years later they find happiness together again.
+Years later they find happiness together again.

 A woman desires rapunzel

 Once upon a time there were a man and a woman who for a long time wished to get a child.
 At last the woman hoped that God was about to grant her desire.